Authorization Holds

 You can process authorization requests, authorization advices, incremental authorizations, authorization reversals, and balance inquiries via the Cards API.
 For more information, see Cards in our API Reference.

+For more information on the permissions needed to manage authorization holds setup, see the Permissions article.
 Authorization holds have no impact on the ledger or the total balance of a deposit account.

 Authorization hold states